-For those who wish to use diatomaceous earth in the garden as well as in the home, Safer® Brand Diatomaceous Earth – Bed Bug, Ant, Crawling Insect Killer 4 lb. offers a larger bag so that you have plenty to use against all types of insects.
-This OMRI Listed® product can be used around vegetable plants and wildlife without worry.
+For those who wish to use diatomaceous earth in the garden as well as in the home, Safer® Brand Diatomaceous Earth – Bed Bug, Ant, Crawling Insect Killer 4 lb offers a larger bag so that you have plenty to use against all types of insects.
+This OMRI Listed® product is compliant for use in organic production and can be used around vegetable plants and wildlife.

 Fleas are unpleasant, and finding fleas on your beloved pet or inside your home is upsetting.
 Fortunately, with a lot of elbow grease, some flea treatments and repellents and Safer® Brand products, you can kill fleas naturally.